Disease Guide ·Hypothyroidism ·2026

 What Causes Hypothyroidism

-In most cases, the immune system attacks and destroys the thyroid gland (autoimmune thyroiditis) or the gland simply atrophies over time.
-The result is insufficient thyroid hormone production, which controls metabolism throughout the body.
+The immune system attacks and destroys the thyroid gland (autoimmune thyroiditis) or the gland atrophies over time, resulting in insufficient hormone production that controls metabolism.
 It's the most common hormonal disorder in dogs, typically appearing in middle-aged dogs (4-10 years).
 Affects roughly 1 in 200 dogs

 Symptoms - What to Watch For

-Unexplained weight gain despite normal appetite.
+Weight gain despite normal appetite.
 Lethargy and exercise intolerance.
-Hair loss (bilateral, symmetrical — often on the trunk and tail).
+Bilateral hair loss (symmetrical, on trunk and tail).
 Dry, dull coat.
 Skin infections and thickening.
-Cold intolerance — seeking warm spots.
-Mental dullness.
-Slow heart rate.
+Cold intolerance.
+Mental dullness and slow heart rate.
 Symptoms develop gradually over months

 Diagnosis - $100-$300